 - Find out how to report image-based abuse to the eSafety Commissioner, who can help with the removal of intimate images or videos and, in some cases, take action against the person who shared intimate images or videos without your consent.

-- For help with image-based abuse complete their online report form.
+- For help with image-based abuse report it to the eSafety Commissioner via their online form.

 Where to get support